skinner/tictactoe/README.md

 Issues:
 -------
+* Only one game at a time
-* If one player refreshes, they should both refresh.
+* (relatedly) If one player refreshes, they should both refresh.
 * No tests
-* Only one game at a time